 Dale Griffiths Stamos is an award-winning screenwriter, director and playwright.
 She has written six short films—three of which she directed—which have all been official selections at multiple film festivals, including Palms Springs Shortfest, LA Shorts International, Dances with Films, and The Newport Beach Film Festival.
-They have garnered two audience and four jury awards.
+They have garnered two audience and eight jury awards.
 She has penned two feature-length screenplays which have been named finalists or semi-finalists in various screenplay competitions including: Creative World Awards, Story Pros, the New York City International Screenplay Awards, and Flickers Film Festival, among others.
 Two of her comedy short screenplays have won awards at the Austin Comedy Short Film Festival, and the NYC Downtown Short Film Festival.
 Dale’s short and full-length plays have been produced around the country.
 She is the recipient of the Heideman Award from Actors Theatre of Louisville, and is a top-ten winner, twice, in the Writers Digest Stage Play Competition.
 Dale is also co-author of the nonfiction book RenWomen: What Modern Renaissance Women Have to Teach Us About Living Rich, Fulfilling Lives.
-Her newest works are three full-length plays in various stages of development and the feature film IMBALANCE which she is writing, producing and directing.
+Her newest works are two full-length plays in various stages of development and the feature film IMBALANCE which she is writing, producing and directing.

 Synopses of short films

 What happens when a man walks into a matchmaking agency for people over 70 and declares that it is the matchmaker herself that he wants to date?
 And what if that man was someone she'd had a tryst with 50 years ago when engaged to another man?

 The Dinner Guest